BambooFlower/Simple-Scripts/Code/Attraction-Repulsion Forces/README.md

 Attraction-Repulsion Forces contains:
-- boundary.js: Generate the boundaries (i.e the enviroment)
 - index.html: Needed to run the Javascript code in the browser
-- particle.js: Generate the light particle
+- particle.js: Set up the particle's attraction dynamics
-- ray.js: Generate the light rays
 - sketch.js: Put it all together

 <br></br>